BodenmillerGroup/imctoolkit/docs/source/quickstart.rst

     These properties will be computed upon first access (`lazy`), and at first access only (`cached`).

-In addition to intensity properties, the :class:`imctoolkit.SingleCellData` class also provides access to region properties of the cell mask (lazy and cached):
+In addition to intensity properties, the :class:`imctoolkit.ImageSingleCellData` class also provides access to region properties of the cell mask (lazy and cached):

 .. code-block::